 Are we thankful for God’s miracles?
 I have often thought about how exciting it will be when we get to heaven.
 Our eyes will be opened to all the miracles God did for us — most of which we were unaware of while on earth.
-We will also come to realize how many times we rationalized away many of the miracles, like the nine lepers who were healed.
+We will also come to realize how many times we rationalized away many of the miracles, like the other nine lepers who were healed might have done.

-Here are several ideas as to why the nine lepers never returned to Jesus to give thanks.
+Here are several ideas as to why nine of the ten healed lepers never returned to Jesus to give thanks.
 Keep in mind that these are only suggestions, but they reveal a whole lot about human nature:

 - One man waited to see if the cure was real.